Prison population set to hit 100,000 a year later than projected – figures

 The reforms are expected to come into force next year, while ministers have also vowed to build 14,000 new prison places by 2031.

-The projections also follow further changes announced by the Justice Secretary on Tuesday to overhaul the courts system as part of wider reforms to the criminal justice system.
+The projections also follow further changes announced by the Justice Secretary on Tuesday to overhaul the courts system and cut the record-high backlog of more than 78,000 cases as part of wider reforms to the criminal justice system.

+This announcement has not been considered in the latest estimates relating to prison population, but the projections also suggest the crown court backlog could reach a high estimate of 125,000 by the end of this Parliament.

+Justice Secretary David Lammy said: “These figures set out the true scale of the court emergency we face – without bold reform the backlog is only going to go up.
+We simply cannot sit our way out of this crisis.”

 Pressure on prisons has been further laid bare since a string of high-profile mistaken releases of prisoners, which have been described as a symptom of the system under “horrendous strain”.